-- The Control Output upper limit in loop table location V+31 is zero. - The loop is driven into saturation, because the error never goes to zero value and changes (algebraic) sign.
+- A. Check the following for possible causes: - The Control Output upper limit in loop table location V+31 is zero. - The loop is driven into saturation, because the error never goes to zero value and changes (algebraic) sign.

 Q. The Control Output value is not zero, but it is incorrect.